codefellows/portland-201d3/ProjectWeekGuide.md

 #### Extra Credit
 The following items are for extra credit in the team portion of your Project grade, and worth 2 points each, unless otherwise specified:
 - Research and apply mobile-first and responsive design to your web app.
-- Include an &lt;audio&gt; element and use .mp3 format for your media file.
+- Include an &lt;audio&gt; element and use the .mp3 format for your media file.
 See the [&lt;audio&gt; manual page](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/audio).
 - Use JavaScript's built-in .bind() to let an object's method work correctly as a callback for a user event.
 - Let users register on your website with a username and password, and require registered users to log in to access "restricted" content in your site.
 Use client-side authentication.
 - Persist at least part of your app's state on a server such as Heroku or Firebase.